-For this month, I really really wanted a good recipe.
+For this post, I really really wanted a good recipe.
 I wanted something that I could technically make for my husband on Valentine’s day, or any other special day.

-Then I tried this chocolate bread, and oh my.
+Then I tried this chocolate bread with marshmallow glaze, and oh my.

 And I washed it all down with a cold glass of milk.

-This quick bread is the perfect treat when you crave chocolate and marshmallows.
+This Chocolate Bread With Marshmallow glaze is the perfect treat when you crave chocolate and marshmallows.
 It comes together easily, so even beginning bakers should have a fun time making it.

 Rise time: None

-Here’s what you’ll need to make the bread:
+Here’s what you’ll need to make Chocolate Bread With Marshmallow Glaze:

 - 2 Large Eggs